 You gain control of a megacorporations, then you use your wealth and influence to create more wealth and more influence.
 You will cut deals and forge temporary alliances, and leverage your credits and assets to gain financial superiority over your corporate rivals.
 You also need to strike deals with the other corps as necessary in order to keep a lid on crime, disease, and unrest.
 You need to keep New Angeles open for business.
 For 4 – 6 players, games run 2 – 4 hours.

-FOR MORE: Buy New Angeles
+FOR MORE: Buy New Angeles on Amazon

 #09 | Bang!

 Bang! makes the list of the best hidden role board games because it recreates an old-fashioned spaghetti western shoot-out, with each player randomly receiving a Character card to determine special abilities, and a secret Role card to determine their goal.

 A player’s Role is kept secret, except for the Sheriff.
 Character cards are placed face up on table, and also track strength (hand limit) in addition to special ability.
 There are 22 different types of cards in the draw deck.
 Most common are the BANG! cards, which let you shoot at another player.
 Other cards can provide boosts or weapon attacks.
 Play the right cards at the right time to be victorious.
 For 4 – 7 players, games run 20 – 40 minutes.